 It can be used to great effect too.
-Going live reaps healthy engagement metrics in a short space of time, kicking the algorithms into action and prolonging the reach of your content, brand or product.
-It’s why practice of going live has generated a new dawn of influencers but it’s being innovatively utilised by brands too, no more than in the sports space.
+Going live reaps healthy engagement metrics in a short space of time.
+Kicking the algorithms into action and prolonging the reach of your content, brand or product.
+It’s why practice of going live has generated a new dawn of influencers.
+However, it’s being innovatively utilised by brands too, no more than in the sports space.

 The question isn’t really should you host lives, it’s how.
 There’s a multitude of channels offering lives and each holds their own merits for different segments of your audience but to keep things simple, this article’s focusing on the two most popular – Facebook and Instagram.

 At Nifty, we like to plant the seed for organic growth in everything we do.
 We love throwing live content into our strategies because it immediately engages an audience, drives conversation and generates an organic boost.